pronamic/action-wordpress-org-plugin-readme-deploy/README.md

-# Github action WordPress.org `readme.txt` update
+# Github action WordPress.org `readme.txt` deploy

-With this GitHub action you can easily update your WordPress plugin `readme.txt` file in the WordPress plugin directory.
+With this GitHub action you can easily deploy your WordPress plugin `readme.txt` file in the WordPress plugin directory.

 ## Introduction

 ### Streamline your WordPress plugin updates

-This GitHub action simplifies updating your WordPress plugin's `readme.txt` file directly in the WordPress plugin directory.
+This GitHub action simplifies deploying your WordPress plugin's `readme.txt` file directly in the WordPress plugin directory.

 ### Built for WordPress developers